awslabs/kubeflow-manifests/website/content/en/docs/component-guides/pipelines.md

 ### Prerequisites

-Configuration steps to configure profiles with AWS IAM permissions can be found [here](./profiles.md#configuration-steps).
-The configuration steps will configure the profile controller to work with the `AwsIamForServiceAccount` plugin.
+Configuration steps to configure Profiles with AWS IAM permissions can be found in the [Profiles component guide](/kubeflow-manifests/docs/component-guides/profiles/#configuration-steps).
+Follow the configuration steps to configure the profile controller to work with the `AwsIamForServiceAccount` plugin.

-Below is an example of a profile using the `AwsIamForServiceAccount` plugin:
+The following is an example of a profile using the `AwsIamForServiceAccount` plugin:
 ```yaml
 apiVersion: kubeflow.org/v1
 kind: Profile